Chris-Harvey0/CSC3831-Predictive-Analytics-Computer-Vision-Machine-Learning/README.md

 # CSC3831-Predictive-Analytics-Computer-Vision-Machine-Learning
 ## Overview
-This project involved completing three separate tasks involving the AddNIST dataset.
+This project involved completing three separate tasks involving the AddNIST and NIST datasets.
 The AddNIST dataset is based on the widely used NIST dataset which includes thousands of images of hand-written numbers.
 One AddNIST image includes three images from the NIST dataset with each image being in one of the red, green or blue colour channels.
 These images are layered on top of each other and the end goal of tasks two and three is to calculate the total of the numbers in each image added up minus one.